Can I feed my baby formula and breastmilk?

 - Allow the baby to rest every few minutes so that it’s more like a breastfeed and helps stop the baby drinking too much too quickly.

-A baby can feed from a cup from at around 6 months of age.
+A baby can feed from a cup from around 6 months of age.
 There are a few different cup options including sippy cups, non-spill cups and cups with their own straw – you and your baby can experiment to see which is best.

-Helpful tips for mix feeding
+Helpful tips for mixed feeding

-- If you decide to use formula, do so gradually to give your baby time to adjust to formula milk
+- If you decide to use formula, do so gradually to give your baby time to adjust to formula milk.

-- Choose a quiet time to start so that you and your baby are relaxed
+- Choose a quiet time to start so that you and your baby are relaxed.

 - It’s a good idea to introduce your baby to the cup or bottle at least two to three weeks before you return to work.

 - Babies are more vulnerable to infection because their immune system is less developed than an adult’s – careful hygiene may reduce the risk of your baby getting sick.
-Therefore it is important that all bottles, teats and any other feeding equipment are cleaned and sterilised before each feed
+Therefore it is important that all bottles, teats and any other feeding equipment are cleaned and sterilised before each feed.

 - When preparing infant formula, always follow the manufacturer’s instructions.